BigPanda Event Enrichment Engine: The secret ingredient for AIOps

 Cross-domain enrichment – a must for cloud and hybrid environments

-Now that we’ve understood why enrichment is an essential ingredient for successful AIOps, let’s discuss why cross-domain enrichment is absolutely necessary for cloud and hybrid environments.
+Now that we understand why enrichment is important for successful AIOps, let’s explore why cross-domain enrichment is crucial.
+This is especially true for cloud and hybrid environments.

-Many teams that operate in today’s modern environments find that due to their dynamic nature, their CMDB is essentially useless.
+Many teams working in today’s fast-paced environments find that their CMDB is often not very helpful.
 If a host name consists of a 16-digit combination of letters and numbers, and changes every few hours or minutes, trying to use a CMDB to connect a service to a CI is futile.
 CMDBs are helpful in static or slow-changing, on-prem environments.
 But in modern hybrid and cloud environments they are almost always out-of-date.
 That’s why some teams don’t even bother to build or maintain one these days.

 That’s where cross-domain enrichment can be extremely helpful.

 With cross-domain enrichment, enrichment data from any and all observability, monitoring, topology and other operational tools is brought into your AIOps tool.
 As previously mentioned, this includes enrichment data from inventory and asset management systems, cloud orchestration systems, APM/network maps and more (including, potentially, any CMDBs still in use.)
 Their data is used to enrich the alerts in real time.
-Complex dependencies can now be easily understood by looking at alerts, for example, to determine which microservices-based applications are associated with which systems, or what is the container-based application ID that is associated with an alert, and so on.
+You can now easily understand complex dependencies by checking alerts.
+For example, you can see which microservices-based applications link to specific systems.
+You can also find out the container-based application ID associated with an alert, and well as other details.

 The BigPanda Event Enrichment Engine